wpfadenhauer/Remember-Your-Roots/README.md

 # Remember-Your-Roots

-The following files are the code I used to analyze biogeographic traits in the native ranges of invasive plant species.
+The following files (are going to) include quite literally everything I used or made to analyze biogeographic traits in the native ranges of invasive plant species.
 This README file is largley a duplicate of the MetadataOfRFilesforManuscript.R file.
 My apologies for the confusing file names, hopefully this helps to explain what is in each one.
+Please reach out if you have any questions about content or organization in this repo.

 <br/><br/>
 __Raw Data Files:__